 Nevada State University does not discriminate on the basis of sex in any education program or activity that it operates.
 Non-discrimination on the basis of sex is mandated by Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681 et seq.) and the corresponding implementation regulations (34 C.F.R.
 Part 106).
 The University's commitment to nondiscrimination in its education programs and activities extends to applicants for admission and employment.

-Inquiries concerning the application of these provisions may be referred to:
+Inquiries concerning the application of these provisions may be referred to one or both of the following:

 Title IX Coordinator Nevada State University 1300 Nevada State Drive Henderson, NV 89002 Telephone: (702) 992-2322